cafecito/cortado/README.md

 ```scala
 "http://" ## "://" ## List("www","dev") ##"." ## List("google", "fb") ##"." ## List("com", "net") ## "/id/" ## numbers) #> "\n"
 ````

+### Differences Between V2.0AB and V1.0AB
+The one thing that is kept is the overall goal of the library which is to perform operations on list of numerics and strings.
+The operators have been changed to make them look closer to their equivalent operators.